kuba00030/messenger-app/README.md

 # Things to come

+- Tests (jest & cypress)
+- Backend (Go)
   The rest of the readme file will be updated and added along with code snippets and functionality once the application writing process is completed